 A Quick and Creamy Elderflower Layered Sponge

 It’s Elderflower (Sambucus nigra) season, and the time for celebrations and desserts!
 I share more on Elderflowers, including how and when to pick the best Elderflowers and a recipe for Elderflower cordial and sorbet in my blog.
-Elderflower cordial is a great way to capture the aroma of summer and in this recipe below, substitute half the lemons for oranges in your cordial recipe for an orange twist!
+Elderflower cordial is a great way to capture the aroma of summer and in this recipe below, you can substitute half the lemons for oranges in your cordial recipe for an orange twist!

 Orange and Elderflower Layered Sponge

 I fall into nostalgic heaven with this sweet (though not overly), quick and easy mouthful of a dessert, complete with a beautiful hint of summery elderflower.
 I first made it for a friend’s birthday, and it was the perfect solution to an impromptu gathering and something sweet and celebratory between a sea swim and raucous meal out.
 Of course you could make your own healthier sponge, though this is the quick version.

 - 160ml orange and elderflower cordial

 Whip the cream into soft peaks and put aside.
 In a small pan, heat 100ml of cordial and quickly dip half the sponge fingers in the syrup then lay them on the bottom of a square serving dish, flat plate or clean chopping board.